softvis-research/VISAP/README.md

 You should now be able to view the visualization in the browser.
 Enter the URL http://localhost/index.php?setup=ABAP/PackageExplorer&model={folderName}

-Instead of {folderName}, use the name of the folder where your model sits, for example http://localhost/index.php?setup=ABAP/PackageExplorer&model=Test
+Instead of {folderName}, use the name of your model folder in ui/data/, for example http://localhost/index.php?setup=ABAP/PackageExplorer&model=Test

 The visualization will look similar to this: